flathub-infra/flatpak-external-data-checker/README.md

 Unfortunately, it is not feasible to preserve JSON-GLib's non-standard `/* */` syntax for comments.
 As an alternative, dictionary keys beginning with `//` are ignored by `flatpak-builder` and can be used for comments in many cases.

 For YAML files, this tool attempts to preserve existing formatting and comments automatically. `.editorconfig` is not used.
+We recommend you follow the [Flathub YAML Style Guide](https://github.com/flathub/flathub/wiki/YAML-Style-Guide).

 ## Changes to Flatpak manifests